 And last night they did what they had to do.

-And they tend to be minorities, they tend to be younger, they tend to be more diverse, and they're coming to him because he wants to get this tax cut passed, because when we asked the voters um of the objectives that he's doing, uh 57% want to see the taxes cut from working middle class Americans so that they get some relief from high prices.
+Because when we ask the voters of the objectives that he's doing, 57% want to see the taxes cut for working middle-class Americans so that they get some relief from high prices.

-And and the next second, you know, 57% said that only 24% said the next choice was securing the border.
+And the next second, you know, 57% said that only 24% said the next choice was securing the border.

 So last night was a very good night for the country and for Donald Trump.

-I mean, they've basically been reduced to you know, he's a male body part and F off and F U and F elon and so on and so forth.
+I mean, they've basically been reduced to, you know, he's a male body part and F off and FU and F-Elon and so on and so forth.

 Well, they're bankrupt in terms of ideas and in terms of the policy.